 The Bachelor of Arts degree is a basic undergraduate degree in the liberal arts.
 Students enrolled in this program must complete the basic core curriculum for the University as well as the number of general elective courses.
-Within the area of concentration, students may choose to emphasize in either music performance or music composition.
+Within the area of concentration, students may choose to emphasize music performance, music composition, or sound recording technology.